Neil Rhind: Work on Blackheath

 In 1971 Rhind joined the Greenwich and Lewisham Antiquarian Society (renamed the Greenwich Historical Society in 1991) and was elected to its council in 1973.
 He succeeded Sir Leslie Monson as president in 1982, in turn being succeeded by Sir Robert Somerville in 1984.
-He gave two presidential addresses - The Cator Estate and Blackheath: Some Sporting Myths, and Thoughts on Jack the Ripper, the Blackheath Connection - and remains a vice-president.
+He gave two presidential addresses - The Cator Estate and Blackheath: Some Sporting Myths, and Thoughts on Jack the Ripper, the Blackheath Connection, later becoming a vice-president.

 Rhind joined the Blackheath Society committee in 1974, succeeded Ken Bound as chairman in September 1993, resigning in May 1998.
-Since then he has collated an archive collection of over 15,000 images of Blackheath which are being digitised and made available online.
+He collated an archive collection of over 15,000 images of Blackheath which were being digitised and made available online.
 In 2016 he was appointed president of the Society.

-He is a long-standing member of the Lewisham Local History Council (an advisory group set up by Lewisham Council), and a member of the Greenwich Industrial History Society and Lewisham Local History Society.
+Rhind was a long-standing member of the Lewisham Local History Council (an advisory group set up by Lewisham Council), and a member of the Greenwich Industrial History Society and Lewisham Local History Society.
 He was chairman of the Blackheath Schools of Art and Music Trust and founder of the Friends of Ranger's House.
-He is an honorary life member of the Westcombe Society and a past chairman of the London Borough of Lewisham Conservation Advisory Committee.
+He was an honorary life member of the Westcombe Society and a past chairman of the London Borough of Lewisham Conservation Advisory Committee.

-He was a leading contributor to the Blackheath Conservation Area Appraisal submitted to Lewisham Council in 2007.
+Rhind was a leading contributor to the Blackheath Conservation Area Appraisal submitted to Lewisham Council in 2007.